 Use Antifungal Ingredients

 Once you’ve verified that you actually have dandruff, head to your nearest drugstore and start reading those ingredient labels.
-“Common ingredients like pyrithione zinc, ketoconazole and selenium disulfide are antifungal and have shown some good results in reducing dandruff,” says Burg.
+“Common ingredients like pyrithione zinc, ketoconazole, and selenium disulfide are antifungal and have shown some good results in reducing dandruff,” says Burg.
 They’re an affordable addition to your in-shower arsenal; Shamban’s drugstore favorite is the popular Selsun Blue, which contains cooling menthol and a dose of selenium sulfide.
 (Leave it on for two minutes to get the full effect.)
 Some of these ingredients are available in prescription versions, says dermatologist and OptiSkin founder Orit Markowitz, MD.
 "The difference between prescription and OTC shampoos is the percentage of the active ingredient."

 Coal tar and its derivatives have also been typically used to treat dandruff, but Burg cautions against using these ingredients, which he says can be too harsh.
 “They’re not great for the scalp and hair follicles,” Burg says that the length of treatment will vary based on the individual, but if you don’t see any change after several weeks of use, it’s time to book that derm appointment.
 It’s important to remember that even if you do see improvement, you could experience more flare-ups down the line.
 “Some people may require continual treatment,” he says.